The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Results

 \subsection{Alignments in 3-dimensional space: orbital alignment}

-We then move on to study the alignments between the major axes of satellites/subhalos and their motion directions (orbital alignment).
+We then move on to study the alignments between the major axes of satellites/subhalos and their motion directions (orbital alignment) in the entire sample.
 Here we adopt the symbol $\theta_\mathrm{sv}$ to denote the angle between the two directions, with the lower index sv referring to shape (major axis)-velocity (motion direction).
 Figure~\ref{fig:thetasv} shows the cumulative distribution function for the cosine of $\theta_\mathrm{sv}$.
+Similar results for satellites/subhalos in the MW/M31-like sample are shown in Appendix \ref{appsec:3d alignment mw sample}.
 Generally, the signals in Figure \ref{fig:thetasv} are weaker than those in Figure \ref{fig:thetasr}, with less deviations from the uniform distribution (black dotted lines).
 Comparing the two columns in Figure \ref{fig:thetasv}, we find signals are still stronger in subhalos than in satellites, indicating the alignment is also more prominent for particles in more outskirts of the systems.

 We see that satellites in inner regions of their hosts exhibit slightly stronger alignment signals than those in outer regions, with the blue solid curves a bit lower than the blue dashed curves.
 Interestingly, satellites/subhalos with different orbital phases tend to show totally opposite orbital alignment signals, and the dependence on the orbital phase is significantly more prominent than those in Figure~\ref{fig:thetasr}.
 For systems moving inwards (blue curves), their major axes tend to align with their motion directions, while for those moving outwards (red curves), their major axes tend to be instead more misaligned with their motion directions, which we will back discussing the possible causes in Section~\ref{subsec:cause} below.